Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Bayesian stochastic modeling and inference

 The fact that our methodology yields no shortcuts for calculating ${\bf C}_z$ is in sharp contrast with approximate methods, e.g., the nearest neighbor Gaussian process (NNGP) proposed in \cite{datta2016hierarchical} and the Vecchia approximations proposed in \cite{Katzfuss2021}.
 First, the NNGP and Vecchia approximations imply a sparse \textit{precision} matrix (i.e., inverse covariance), while our method implies a sparse \textit{covariance}.
 Second, the implicit conditioning structure of each method implies that for a given ordering of points and method for choosing nearest neighbors \cite[see choices C1-C5 given in Section 2.3 of][]{Katzfuss2021}, some elements of the precision matrix will always be nonzero, and other elements will always be exactly zero.
 The fixed nonzero elements are known ahead of time (again, based on specific choices made for ordering of points and selecting neighbors), such that likelihood evaluations for NNGP and Vecchia never involve dense matrices.
-At the end of the day, our methodology is still an exact Gaussian process: some of the usual challenges associated with computation for a GP cannot be avoided.
-However, what we gain is substantially less subjectivity: no \textit{a priori} choices need to be made regarding, e.g., the number of neighbors to condition on, the ordering of points, and the selection of nearest neighbors.